Dr Hatty Nestor

 Background

-Her debut book, Ethical Portraits: In Search of Representational Justice (Zero Books, 2021), explores representational practices in the US criminal justice system—from courtroom sketches to the incarceration of Chelsea Manning—through interviews and creative nonfiction.
+My research and writing span art, ethics, gender, and archives.
+My debut book, Ethical Portraits: In Search of Representational Justice (Zero Books, 2021), explores representational practices in the US criminal justice system – from courtroom sketches to the incarceration of Chelsea Manning – through interviews and creative nonfiction.
 It was supported by Arts Council England.
-She also authored The Aching Poem (Boise State Press, 2021), a pamphlet on chronic illness and the body.
+I also authored The Aching Poem (Boise State Press, 2021), a pamphlet about chronic illness.
+My forthcoming book examines the legacy of Cuban-American artist Ana Mendieta (Bloomsbury, 2027).

 Academic qualifications